devshmsec/devshmsec.github.io/_posts/2020-08-15-traceback.md

 ### Webshell

 We found that there is smevk.php webshell on the website.
-So lets check it out.
+If you read the source code for smvek.php on Xh4H's github webshell repository, the username and password is _admin_.
+So we can login with that credential.

 ![smvek webshell](/assets/images/hackthebox/traceback/smvek.png)